plantree/bing-translator/README.md

 Although [bing-translate-api](https://github.com/plainheart/bing-translate-api/tree/master) has already provided a simple way to help using bing translate service, during using it, I found some more features are needed:

-- Hot start
+- Hot start, to increase the startup speed.
-- More information from response
+- More information from response.

 So,

 - I write a cache to save status, which not only reduces impact on bing service, but also starts service quickly.
-- Pass out the complete result of the service.
+- Pass out the complete result of the bing service.

 ## API